ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 1. Enter a name under **Balancer hostname** for the Global Load Balancer.
 This name will also be part of your universal application URL (`http://lb.mydomain.com`), regardless of the location.
 1. Under **Default origin pools**, click **Add pool** and add the pool named **region-1-pool** and **region-2-pool**.
 1. Expand the section of **Geo routes**, you can distribute traffic based on the origin region, pick a GLB region that is close to the VPC region 1.
-   1. Click **Add route**, select a GLB region and select the pool desired and click **Add**.
+   1. You can add additional routes if desired based on geographies and direct traffic to the closest pool.
+Click **Add route**, select a GLB region for example, **Western Europe**  and select the pool desired for example **region-2-pool** and click **Add**.

-With this configuration, a request does not match any of the defined route, it will be redirected to the **Default origin pools**, users in the region you have define will be directed to the closest VSIs.
+With this configuration, a request does not match any of the defined route, it will be redirected to the **Default origin pools**, users in the GLB region you have define will be directed to the closest Load Balancers/VSIs.

 1. Click **Save**.